top of page

 If you read my previous post, you know that I hit a log on Saturday morning 2024-10-19 while running in the dark.

-It appeared that the log strike had damaged the seal on the port rudder post and water was leaking in there.
+It appeared that the log strike had damaged the seal on the starboard rudder post and water was leaking in there.

 Having water leaking into your boat is never a good thing.
 It was a slow leak, and I could easily keep up with it.
 I decided to schedule a haul out right away to get this taken care of.